 But I have my moments.
 Always when I’m alone, incidentally.
 I’ve had my moments in the presence of others, specifically mates – wives and partners.
 I can remember a couple of times when I scared myself with it.
 I’m well aware of it because my father had it in spades.
 And he was violent, and out of control at times.
-Not lots of times but frequently enough to scare the bejesus out of me and my mother and my sisters full time.
+Not lots of times but enough to scare the bejesus out of me and my mother and my sisters.

-Ironically he wasn’t physical with his rage with his children.
+Ironically he wasn’t physical in his rage with his children.
 He didn’t have to be.
 Picking up a chair and smashing it on the floor, or kicking through a panel on a door because my mother asked him about something he didn’t have the answer for.
-That was enough to keep us on alert.
 It usually had to do with money.
-A lot of the rage we witness and personally experience and also commit has to do with money in one way or another Not money per se, but the results from the lack of it and even sometimes with the surfeit of it.
+A lot of the rage we witness and personally experience and also commit has to do with money in one way or another.
+Not money per se, but the results from the lack of it and even sometimes from the surfeit of it.

 I recognize my own rage sometimes daily when I read the Daily Mail Online and see stories of people hurting or killing their loved ones, or strangers, or their pets, or any animals.
 But especially the children and the animals.
 Rage toward innocence outrages me.
-I find myself reading about the horrors and fantasizing the horrific, savage punishments toward the abusers/murderers/monsters.
+I find myself reading about the horrors and fantasizing horrific, savage punishments toward the abusers/murderers/monsters.
+My “fantasies” are so violently oriented that I see I have that kind of rage, too.
+Mr. Sunny Personality in a storm.
 That doesn’t surprise me, considering what my earliest experiences with adult anger were.

-I can do it for about fifty-sixty seconds.
+I can do it for about 56 seconds.
 Although I’ve probably done more.
 I end up saying to the same mirror: “Well David you look like an asshole with all that language and epithets.
 I hope that makes you feel better, you moron.”
-It’s a good idea because no matter your rage, you can’t change the people or matter you’re raging about.
+It’s a good idea because no matter your rage, you can’t change the people or the matter you’re raging about.
 You can only change yourself.
-And that’s really hard but not impossible.
+And that’s really hard, but not impossible.

 Inevitably it cracks me up.
 I go back to my desk or wherever I’m going, laughing at myself.
 Because it is funny.
 And so am I. For that moment after it’s all over.
 Our rage, all by ourselves, isolated and free to express (with your voice) needs to come out.
 Better to bring it out when you can also get the opportunity in the safety and isolation of your own bathroom mirror.
 It balances you and bears relief even if temporary.

-What troubles me – because although I understand the motivation to rage – is that I don’t know how to help others rid themselves of it sensibly, safely and profitably.
+What troubles me, because although I understand the motivation to rage, is I don’t know how to help others rid themselves of it sensibly, safely and profitably.
 I say profitably because rage is always a losing proposition.
-Nothing good comes of it for YOU, let alone the the object of your anger.
+Nothing good comes of it for YOU, let alone the other.
 Even revenge is a hopeless gesture.
 And when committed on children or animals, it is poison, and poison is poisonous, even for you.

 I don’t know what my father thought of his rage.
 (We called it a “temper” back in his day.)
 He may not have thought of it at all because when it passes, it can leave a gaping hole in yourself.
-He did not know how to be kind and good to himself.
-When I think of him now, I think of his nicer side.
-I'm sorry for him for all the damage he did to his self.
-All my friends loved him, thought he was the nicest, kindest father in the neighborhood.
+He did know how to be kind and good to himself.
+When I think of him now, and think of his nicer side.
+All my friends loved him and thought he was the nicest, kindest father in the neighborhood.
 He was what they used to call a Street Angel and House Devil.
-And he was an “angel” to them.
+And he was the “angel” to them.
 But, alas, not to himself.
-I regret that he missed out on that.
-If only he had the opportunity to learn what I did, it would have been a way better life for him and for all.
+I regret that he missed out on that for himself.
+If only he had the opportunity to learn what I did, it would have been far better for him and for all.